-SNOMED International the trading name of IHTSDO is an association governed by a General Assembly that contains one representative of each of its national Members.
-For more information about the use of the names SNOMED International and SNOMED International Adopts Trading Name of SNOMED International Media FAQ.
+SNOMED International the trading name of IHTSDO1 is an association governed by a General Assembly that contains one representative of each of its national Members.

 SNOMED International seeks to improve the health of humankind by fostering the development and use of suitable standardized clinical terminologies, notably SNOMED CT, in order to support safe, accurate, and effective exchange of clinical and related health information.
 The focus is on enabling the implementation of semantically accurate health records that are interoperable.